hihihippp/scottsievert.github.io/2014-06-03-parallel-python.markdown

 ---

 In the scientific community, executing functions in parallel can mean hours or even days less execution time.
 There's a whole array of [Python parallelization toolkits][parallel], probably partially due to the [competing standards][xkcd] issue.

 <!--More-->

-Perhaps the biggest barrier to parallelization is that it can be very complicated to include, at least for the niche of the scientific community I'm in.
+Perhaps the biggest barrier to parallelization is that it can be very complicated to include, at least for the part of the scientific community I'm in.
 I spent a while looking at the [IPython parallization framework][ipy] and various other packages, but they all gave me mysterious bugs so I decided to use the [multiprocessing library][multi] for this simple task.
 Without [this Medium article][medium], I would be lost in threads and classes that add significant speed boots but seem to be default in basic parallelization libraries.

+There are *extremely* large speed gains through these other toolboxes.
+The GPU has thousands of cores, while your CPU only uses a few.
+Of course, an easy and simple solution uses the least complex methods, meaning this simple parallelization uses the CPU.
+There are massive gains for using more complex solutions.

 I don't want to add another package to Python's list of parallel toolboxes (again, [competing standards][xkcd]), but let's define